darklang/docs/docs/tutorials/03-create-tool-repl.md

 id: create-tool-repl
 ---

-REPLs in Dark are general-purpose coding blocks.
+REPLs in Darklang are general-purpose coding blocks.
 They're typically to create reusable tools, experiments, one-off commands, or admin dashboards, in a similar way that you might use scripts or REPLs in other languages.